Families fear for the ashes of their loved ones

 He said the redevelopment of the temple will depend on how much money is available but according to his estimate, they’ll need up to $30 million for the temple.

-Some locals said they’ve already started donation towards the temple and Cr Lim said temple president Mr Ly and the community are the ones working towards the costs right now.
+Some locals said they’ve already started receiving donations towards the templ.
+Cr Lim said temple president Mr Ly and the community are the ones working towards the costs right now.

 It’s a tough and emotional situation the Buddhist community are going through and we can only hope for the best.